dariasmyr/dariasmyr/README.md

 ### <a href="https://github.com/dariasmyr/uptime-monitor" target="_new">Uptime Monitor</a>
-This TypeScript-based tool to monitor the uptime of websites and check the site status by HTTP, ping, SSL certificate, and health check.
+A TypeScript-based tool which monitors the uptime of websites and checks the site status by HTTP, ping, SSL certificate, and health check.
 Uptime Monitor uses Prisma ORM to work with the database and can send notifications to a Telegram chat.

 Core libraries and techniques: Node JS, TypeScript, Express, Axios, Prisma JS, PostgreSQL, Jest, Eslint, Telegraf

 ### <a href="https://github.com/dariasmyr/data-analytics-template" target="_new">Data Analytics Template</a>
-This template provides a quick and easy solution for connecting to NeDB database, operating with data through separate modules, and saving results with Prisma ORM.
+A ready-to-use boilerplate for connecting to NeDB database, operating with data through separate modules, and saving results with Prisma ORM.
 The template is written in TypeScript and includes a logger service and ESlint code formatter to enhance your development experience.